Between Silicon and Soul

 Generational equity — the accumulated trust or distrust each cohort carries toward institutions and brands — shapes which pole feels accessible, authentic, or worth pursuing at all.

-Gen Z · born 1997–2012
+Gen Z · 1997–2012

 Entering adulthood with negative generational equity toward institutions, Gen Z does not assume brands deserve loyalty.
 Under affordability pressure, they default to platform-aggregated commodities — but when they do invest, it is in brands that signal authentic identity with near-religious intensity.
 The middle reads as dishonest to them.

-Millennials · born 1981–1996
+Millennials · 1981–1996

 Millennials were the last cohort sold the middle-class brand promise and the first to see it voided.
 Student debt, the 2008 collapse, and gig work compressed their generational equity with traditional institutions to near zero.
 They invented premium-with-meaning — then got priced out of it by inflation.

-Gen X · born 1965–1980
+Gen X · 1965–1980

 Gen X apprenticed in the old model and survived into the new one.
 They remember when brand loyalty was a reasonable bet.
 Now in peak earning years, they can access the prestige pole — but carry healthy skepticism that premium branding is often legacy IP running on fumes.
 They reward craft they can verify.

-Boomers · born 1946–1964
+Boomers · 1946–1964

 What It Means

-Strategic Implications for Brands
+Strategic implications for brands.

 The Deeper Current

-The disappearing middle is not just a market structure story.
-It is a generational equity story.
+The disappearing middle is not just a market-structure story.
+It is a generational-equity story.
 The mid-tier brand was the commercial equivalent of the journeyman layer — the place where craft developed, standards were maintained, and the relationship between producer and consumer was more than a transaction.

 When the guild systems broke and industrial factories took over, we lost the container that made craft transmissible across generations.
 The factory worker had no standing, no lineage, no identity beyond output.
 The barbell economy is running the same play again — this time faster and at digital scale, with AI accelerating the commoditization of undifferentiated work at every level.